Chet Atkins: Later career

 In the 1970s, Atkins became increasingly stressed by his executive duties.
 He produced fewer records, but could still turn out hits such as Perry Como's 1973 pop hit "And I Love You So".
 He recorded extensively with close friend and fellow picker Jerry Reed, who had become a hit artist in his own right.
 A 1973 diagnosis of colon cancer, however, led Atkins to redefine his role at RCA Records, to allow others to handle administration while he went back to his first love, the guitar, often recording with Reed or even Jethro Burns from Homer and Jethro (his brother-in-law) after Homer died in 1971.
 Atkins would turn over his administrative duties to Jerry Bradley, son of Owen, in 1973 at RCA.

 Atkins did little production work at RCA after stepping down and in fact, had hired producers at the label in the 1960s, among them Bob Ferguson and Felton Jarvis.
 As a recording artist, Atkins grew disillusioned with RCA in the late 1970s.
 He felt stifled because the record company would not let him branch into jazz.
 He had also produced late '60s jazz recordings by Canadian guitarist Lenny Breau, a friend and protege.
 His mid-1970s collaborations with one of his influences, Les Paul, Chester & Lester and Guitar Monsters, had already reflected that interest; Chester & Lester was one of the best-selling recordings of Atkins's career.
 At the same time, he grew dissatisfied with the direction Gretsch (no longer family-owned) was going and withdrew his authorization for them to use his name and began designing guitars with Gibson.
-Atkins ended his 35-year association with RCA Records in 1982 and signed with Columbia Records, for whom he produced a debut album in 1983.
+In 1982, Atkins ended his 35-year association with RCA Records and signed with rival Columbia Records.
+He produced his first album for Columbia in 1983.